Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

 ## `Terminal` & `BASH`

+Terminal and BASH is very straight forward.
+I never worked inside the Terminal, but once I created multiple files, I noticed how efficient using terminal and BASH can be.
+Here below is some terms i learned in week-0...

 * This is an typing interface you can enter coding languages to program your computer
 * The `terminal` allows typing commands to be entered, speeding up the work flow process
 * `BASH` is a command interpreter to communicate with the `terminal`